egustavsson/long-read_SV_calling/README.md

 # Long-read structural variant calling

-This is a `snakemake` pipeline that takes long-read DNA sequencing data (fastq) as input, generates fastq stats using `nanostat`, map the reads to the genome using either `minimap2` or `ngmlr` and uses `sniffles2` for calling structural variants.
+This is a `snakemake` pipeline that takes long-read DNA sequencing data (fastq) as input, generates fastq stats using `nanostat`, map the reads to the genome using either `minimap2` or `ngmlr`, generates depth and coverage calculations using `samtools` and uses `sniffles2` for calling structural variants.

 # Getting Started